KathleenScriver/sweater_weather/README.md

 # README

 SweaterWeather is a weather app built to practice building a backend and api endpoints that will interface with a separate frontend that will consume the api endpoints and display the given data.
-You can visit the deployed site here https://sweater-weather-ky.herokuapp.com
+You can visit the deployed site for the back end here https://sweater-weather-ky.herokuapp.com

 * Ruby version
   - Ruby 2.4.1